vstoykov/django-magic-translation/README.rst

         translatable_fields = ('field1', 'field2', 'field3')

-Migrating the database can be done by two ways:
+Migrating the database can be done by two ways\:

 1. Using South for your apps
 2. Using sync_translatable_fields managemend command from this app to all models that are in third party application

 For everything to work you must set USE_I18N = True in your settings